Kittysplit/kittysplit-blog/_posts/2018-06-30-split-bills-share-expenses-spreadsheet.md

 ---
 layout: post
 title: How to share expenses and split costs using a Spreadsheet
+description: "Splitting expenses via a spreadsheet is easy if you know how.
+Check out our solutions..."
 ---

 There are some hard things in life -- and keeping track of expenses in a group